Amateur Radio Emergency Services (ARES)

 Below are links to registering for the courses.

-If you have questions, please email Harlan Cobert at the email address above
+If you have questions, please contact the ARES coordinator Harlan Cobert:

 As always, self-paced on-line instruction is always available at https://training.fema.gov/is/